Education & Training

 Nature Workshops

-As part of the SDTE, the University of Montpellier has launched an awareness campaign targeting the entire university community through the organization of key events and initiatives.
+As part of the SDTE, the University of Montpellier has launched an awareness campaign for the entire university community through the organization of events and key initiatives.

 As such, the institution is committed to the ecological transition by raising awareness among its staff through a wide range of initiatives—each as diverse as the next—that support the development of social and environmental skills.